DeFOx

 Heimbach Lioba (ETH Zurich)

-Turmoil in DeFi Lending Markets Link to paper
+Turmoil in DeFi Lending Markets

-Abstract The merge marked the Ethereum blockchain's transition from proof-of-work (PoW) to proof-of-stake (PoS).
+The merge marked the Ethereum blockchain's transition from proof-of-work (PoW) to proof-of-stake (PoS).
 However, ahead of the merge a fraction of the Ethereum ecosystem announced plans of continuing with a PoW chain.
 Owners of ETH - whether their ETH was borrowed or not - would hold the native tokens on each chain.
 This development alarmed lending protocols.
 They feared spiking ETH borrowing rates would lead to mass liquidations which could undermine their viability.
 Thus, the decentralized autonomous organization running the protocols saw no alternative to intervention - restricting users' ability to borrow.
 In November 2022, Avi Eisenberg performed an attack on AAVE.
 Eisenberg attempted to short the CRV token by using funds borrowed on the protocol to artificially deflate the value of CRV.
 While the attack was ultimately unsuccessful, it left the AAVE community scared and even raised question marks regarding the feasibility of large lending platforms under decentralized governance.
-Both events expose a predicament of DeFi lending protocols: limit the scope or compromise on 'decentralization'.
+Both events expose a predicament of DeFi lending protocols: limit the scope or compromise on 'decentralization'.Bio: Distributed Computing Group at ETH.

 March 8, 2023